 Assess the elements of your risk management framework, processes and culture

 RMB asks a number of questions about what your organisation is doing right now to manage risk.
 These questions focus on your risk management frameworks and processes, and your organisation’s risk culture.

 Based on your assessment, RMB will suggest improvement opportunities, so it is worthwhile doing it objectively.

 You can compare results from one year to another, tracking progress over time.
 You can also compare your results to a benchmark of other organisations in your sector, other sectors or the whole Victorian Government.
 Your results are not shared with any other organisation.

 Determine the level of maturity that is right for your organisation

-RMA Online will also use the results to assess your organisation’s current risk maturity and give you an overall score.
+RMB will also use the results to assess your organisation’s current risk maturity and give you an overall score.

-You will then need to determine what level of risk maturity you should aim for by the end of the performance cycle.
+You'll then need to determine what level of risk maturity you should aim for by the end of the performance cycle.

 A small organisation, for example, with a comparatively narrow scope of responsibility, will probably find that a foundation-level framework will not only be adequate but also the most appropriate for its decision-making culture.